tatotux/gap-qa-automation-bootcamp/README.md

 # UI Cypress Automation Challenge

-This project tests the application `Testing Playground` and addresses the story `SIR-1 - UI Test - Cypress - Add/Delete to/from cart functionality` using the Page Object Model
+This project tests the application `Testing Playground` and adds the test `place-order.spec.js`that has the objective of testing the completion of an order.
+The process to complete an order involves:

+1. Searching for a product
+2. Adding the product to the cart
+3. Filling out the form for the Shipping and Billing information
+4. Processing the order

 ## Getting Started